Keeping Snakes as Pets in Brisbane, Queensland: A Responsible Guide

 Popular Pet Snake Species in Brisbane

-Queensland’s climate suits many Australian python species, making them ideal for captive care when kept correctly.
+Queensland's climate suits many Australian python species, which can thrive in captivity when cared for correctly.

-Children’s Python (Antaresia childreni) A favourite among beginners, this species is small, calm, and easy to manage.
-Adults typically reach 1 to 1.2 metres, making them suitable for modest enclosures.
+Children's Python (Antaresia childreni) Small, calm, and beginner-friendly.
+Adults usually reach 1 to 1.2 metres, making them suitable for modest enclosures.

-Spotted Python (Antaresia maculosa) Another popular choice, spotted pythons are hardy, attractive, and generally docile.
-They adapt well to captivity and are common among Brisbane reptile keepers.
+Spotted Python (Antaresia maculosa) Hardy, attractive, and generally docile.
+They adapt well to captivity and are common in Brisbane collections.

-Carpet Python (Morelia spilota) Brisbane is home to wild carpet pythons, but captive-bred individuals can make excellent pets for experienced keepers.
-They grow larger and require more space and confident handling.
+Carpet Python (Morelia spilota) Captive-bred carpet pythons can make excellent pets for experienced keepers.
+They grow larger and need more space and confident handling.
+If you need help with a wild carpet python on your property, see our carpet python removal page.

-Venomous snakes such as brown snakes, taipans, and tiger snakes are not suitable for private pet ownership and require specialist permits that are rarely granted.
+Venomous snakes (brown snakes, taipans, tiger snakes) are not suitable for private pet ownership and require specialist permits that are rarely granted.

 Housing and Enclosure Setup

-Proper housing is one of the most important aspects of snake care.
+Proper housing is one of the most important parts of snake care.
 A well-designed enclosure keeps your snake healthy, secure, and stress-free.

 Key enclosure features include: